Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-enclosure/README.md

 **Important Notes:**

-* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0
+* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0 and Dorado 6000 V6 V700R001C10SPH128
-* A part that reports no temperature or no remaining life answers with 0 or -1, which is left out of the check and out of the performance data
+* An enclosure without a temperature reading answers with 0 or -1.
+It is shown as `--`, left out of the temperature check and out of the performance data.
 * Create a read-only API user that can perform queries only
 * The default session timeout period on the storage system is 20 minutes; `--cache-expire` defaults to 15 minutes to stay within that window